May I visit campus?

 Am I required to register to visit campus?

-Self-guided tours: We would like all families to let us know of their presence on campus.
-We prefer that you register in advance so we can capture your interest in Lafayette and provide appropriate spacing of families on campus to adhere to social distancing protocols.
-Please register and use the mobile check-in.
-If there are no slots available at the time you would like to embark on a self-guided tour, or you suddenly find yourself in the Lehigh Valley and want to visit, you may.
+Self-guided tours: No. We would like all families to let us know of their presence on campus.
 Please stop by the Markle Hall front doors where you can scan a QR code to fill out the form noting your presence on campus.

 How do I self-assess before arriving on campus?